pjflanagan/tyrannosaurusText/README.md

 new tText("class-name",width).set();

 ```
-After that tyrannosaurusText will make one word lines of the width you specified.
+After that tyrannosaurusText will make lines of text the width you specified.
 ##CSS (optional)
 Then, so you can choose to clean things up, tyrannosaurusText will automatically name your text blocks with ids TyrannosaurusText-# for each block of text, and Saurus-# for each line.
 If you chose to, subtract pixels until you find the gap in between each line that you want.
 ```